Conditions

 Skipping a node

-When you want certain Flow nodes to be skipped in certain circumstances you can use conditions as "skip logic".
+If you want certain Flow nodes to be skipped in certain circumstances, you can use conditions as "skip logic".
 Every node in your Flow has the option to be skipped based on a condition.
 This feature is available in the Advanced section of the properties panel of your Flow node.

 Add condition as skip logic